wardenevanMU/IT1600MarkdownFinal/Register.md

 Financial Aid and Housing Considerations: Some financial aid programs require that you enroll in a certain number of credits.
 Early registration helps you meet these requirements.
 If you need to arrange housing, knowing your class schedule early can be important for planning.

+Here is a helpful video over this tip -> [All About Registering for Your Classes](https://www.youtube.com/watch?v=ckgfp_vNmG4)